-The Puerto Rico Planning Board approved the first Land Use Plan for Puerto Rico in 201527 with the objective of establishing the public policy on the management of land use that allows to maximize the potential of the Puerto Rican soil within a framework that guarantees the protection of natural resources and sustainable development.
+It is important to mention that the Puerto Rico Planning Board approved the first Land Use Plan for Puerto Rico in 2015 with the objective of establishing the public policy on the management of land use that allows to maximize the potential of the Puerto Rican soil within a framework that guarantees the protection of natural resources and sustainable development.
 It is the framework that guides the public policy on land use for Puerto Rico.
-It is important to mention that this plan has not been updated since its initial approval.